February 25, 2010

 GE has asked the Court to dismiss the case and is claiming that the patients’ hair loss and subcellular damage are not a “present injury.”

 It has now been discovered that patients in Missouri have suffered exposure as well as patients in Alabama and California.
-The patients exposed to dangerous levels of radiation in Springfield, Missouri are appears to be another example of the industry’s disregard for patient safety.
+The patients exposed to dangerous levels of radiation in Springfield, Missouri, appear to be another example of the industry’s disregard for patient safety.

-The law firms representing patients are Cusimano, Roberts & Mills, LLC, Gadsden, Alabama, Watson, McKinney & Artrip, LLP, Huntsville Al, and Owen, Patterson & Owen in CA. Those wishing further information about the law suit may contact lawyers in those firms.
+The law firms representing patients are Cusimano, Roberts & Mills, LLC, in Gadsden, Alabama; Watson, McKinney & Artrip, LLP, in Huntsville, Alabama; and Owen, Patterson & Owen in California.
+Those wishing further information about the law suit may contact lawyers in those firms.